How MRVL (Marvell Technology) Makes Money in 2025: A Deep-Dive With Income Statement

 The Sankey chart below visualizes how each dollar flows from gross revenue, through costs and expenses, down to net income.
 This helps investors spot where value is created, what areas weigh on profits, and how efficiently the company operates.

-• Even after significant investments in innovation, 9.7% of revenue drops to the bottom line.
+- Even after significant R&D investments, 9.7% of revenue drops to the bottom line.

 Key Takeaways

-• High gross and net margins illustrate the power of MRVL's scalable, IP-driven business model.
+- High gross and net margins illustrate the power of MRVL's scalable, innovation-driven business model.

-• Heavy investment in R&D, balanced by efficiency in operating costs, supports long-term innovation.
+- Heavy investment in R&D, balanced by efficiency in SG&A and cost of revenue.

-• Ongoing growth is driven by AI, cloud, and carrier infrastructure demand.
+- Ongoing growth is driven by AI, cloud, and networking demand.

 Explore More Investment Opportunities